rutik5021/Data-Engineer-Interview/ReadMe.md

 ## Instructions
 [//]: # (===============================================================================================================)
 1. This challenge involves working with a dataset representing a music catalog, including songs, albums, and artists.
+It is expected to execute the code using the given csv files and show output.

 [//]: # (===============================================================================================================)
 ## Questions